piengineering/PI-Engineering-SDK/Eclipse/Readme.txt

 PIUsbSampleBroadcastReceiver
 7/23/13

-PIUsbSampleBroadcastReceiver demonstrates how to connect to, write to and read from an X-keys Plus series device.
+PIUsbSampleBroadcastReceiver demonstrates how to connect to, write to and read from an X-keys Android series device.
 It is written in Java using Eclipse from the Android Development Tools Build: v21.0.0-519525.

 To run an sdk sample in Eclipse right click in the Package Explorer window.